Anchor27/Virtual-Painter/README.md

 Ensure that your webcam is properly connected and recognized by your system.
 Check system settings and drivers.

 2. **OpenCV Installation Issues:**
-Double-check that OpenCV is correctly installed in your Python environment.
+Double-check that OpenCV is correctly installed in your system.
 Refer to the [OpenCV documentation](https://docs.opencv.org/) for troubleshooting tips.

 3. **Performance Lag:**
 If you experience performance issues, try closing other resource-intensive applications running in the background.
 Additionally, consider lowering the webcam resolution in the code for improved performance.